DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Method

 To explore the potential of model merging, we apply BR2V to the LLM backbones of a text-only reasoning model and a multimodal LLM, both derived from the same base model.
 We explore a series of models.
 Concretely, we experiment with \texttt{Mistral-7B}~\citep{mistral7b}, \texttt{LLaMA3-8B}, \texttt{Qwen-2-7B}~\citep{qwen2}, and \texttt{Qwen-2.5-7B}~\citep{qwen25vl} as base models; \texttt{Dart-Uniform}~\citep{dartmath}, \texttt{Meta-Math}~\citep{metamath}, \texttt{Qwen2-Math-7B}~\citep{qwen2}, and \texttt{DeepSeek-R1-Distill-Qwen-7B}~\citep{deepseekr1} as text-only reasoning experts; and \texttt{LLaVA-Next-LLaMA3-8B}~\citep{li2024llavanext-strong}, \texttt{Idefics-8B}~\citep{Idefics}, \texttt{Qwen2-VL-7B-Instruct}~\citep{qwen2vl}, and \texttt{Qwen-2.5-VL-7B-Instruct}~\citep{qwen25vl} as multimodal variants.

 We evaluate the merged models on multimodal reasoning benchmarks, including MathVista~\citep{lu2024mathvista}, MathVision~\citep{wang2024mathvision}, and MathVerse~\citep{zhang2024mathverse} Vision-Only subset (see \cref{tab:merge_comparison}).
-While BR2V enhances the reasoning ability of \texttt{LLaVA-Next} and \texttt{Idefics}, yielding up to a $2\%$ improvement when merged with reasoning-augmented variants, it often causes performance degradation in the \texttt{Qwen} series across most test cases.
+While BR2V enhances the reasoning ability of \texttt{LLaVA-Next} and \texttt{Idefics}, yielding up to a $2\%$ improvement when merged with reasoning-augmented variants, it often causes performance degradation in the \texttt{Qwen} series.

 To further investigate these mismatched behaviors across different models, we compute layer-wise $\mathcal{L}_2$ norm and cosine similarity between model backbones, quantifying both magnitude and directional shifts in parameter space.
 This analysis enables us to examine how reasoning and visual understanding are distributed in parameter space, thereby characterizing the relationships between post-trained variants derived from the same base LLM.

-\looseness -1 As shown in \cref{fig:merge_comparison}, variants of \texttt{LLaMA} and \texttt{Mistral} remain relatively close in parameter space, while \texttt{Qwen} variants are substantially more dispersed.
+As shown in \cref{fig:merge_comparison}, variants of \texttt{LLaMA} and \texttt{Mistral} remain relatively close in parameter space, while \texttt{Qwen} variants are substantially more dispersed.
 Moreover, the parameter magnitudes of multimodal \texttt{Qwen} models diverge sharply from their reasoning counterparts, which likely explains the failure of naive merging in this family.
-These results suggest that model merging is not universally a ``free lunch'', its success depends strongly on how post-training reshapes the underlying parameter space.
+These results suggest that model merging is not universally a ``free lunch,'' its success depends strongly on how post-training reshapes the underlying parameter space.